warolv/warolv.net/_posts/2017-05-14-wordpress-brute-force-password-attack-using-xmlrpc-api.markdown

 [WPScan](https://wpscan.org/) - great tool for wordpress information gathering and password brute force
 [Nmap with http-wordpress-brute script](https://nmap.org/nsedoc/scripts/http-wordpress-brute.html) - performs brute force password auditing against Wordpress CMS/blog installations.

+#### Let's do it ####
 Let's start to build simple script which will find admin password for wordpress using dictionary, I am using simple [sucuri dictionary](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Sucuri_Top_Wordpress_Passwords.txt) as default for out brute force attack.
+We will use ['wp.getUsersBlogs'](https://codex.wordpress.org/XML-RPC_wp) method for our purposes, to retrieve the blogs of the users.
+This method receives username and password and returns array of values.
+In case of success we getting array with user's info, otherwise xmlrpc call throws exception, see the code below to understand better.

 Our script will use [xml-rpc client for ruby](https://ruby-doc.org/stdlib-2.3.1/libdoc/xmlrpc/rdoc/XMLRPC/Client.html)